peter-daly/clean_ioc/docs/factories.md

 # Factories

-Factories are just Callables that can be return your dependency.
-Factories can be useful if you need to your implementation to be dynamic based on the context/state of your application or current dependencies in the graph.
+Factories are just Callables that can be return the instance of your dependency.
+Factories can be useful if you need to your implementation to be evaluated dynamically based on the context/state of your application or current dependencies in the graph.
-Factories can also have dependencies.
+Factories can also have their dependencies.

 ## Function
-The most basic factory is using a function
+The most basic factory is a simple function.

 ```python